pouchdb/pouchdb/TESTING.md

 and open [http://127.0.0.1:8000/tests/integration/index.html](http://127.0.0.1:8000/tests/integration/index.html) in your browser of choice.
 The performance tests are located @ [http://localhost:8000/tests/performance/index.html](http://localhost:8000/tests/performance/index.html).

+### Unit tests

+    $ npm run build-as-modular-es5
+    $ npm run test-unit

+These are tests that confirm small parts of PouchDB functionality.
+In order to work correctly with ES6, they are first transpiled to `lib` as modular ES5 (`run run build-as-modular-es5`) using Babel, and then tested as CommonJS modules.
+See `build-as-modular-es5.sh` for details.

 ### Test Options

 #### Subset of tests: